Freshers Flu: Symptoms, Causes & Cures

 What is freshers flu?

 Although your symptoms might be flu-like, it turns out that freshers’ flu isn’t necessarily a form of flu at all.
-It could be a whole host of different illnesses and is usually just a bad cold.
+Freshers flu is a name given to a whole host of different illnesses and is usually just a bad cold.

 But, we all know is that it’s more likely to get some sympathy and a care package sent from mum, so we’ll stick with that.